 When you examine the P&L example above, it looks pretty good, showing a 10% increase in net operating income (NOI).
 Now let’s compare the P&L to budget to really see what’s going on with this business.

-Once you compare the P&L to budget, you see this business spent more on product than they had budgeted for, then cut personnel just to show a profit.
+Once you compare the P&L to budget, you see this business spent more on product than they had budgeted for.
+They then cut personnel just to show a profit.
 This is the exact opposite of positioning your business to scale.
 Without comparing the P&L to budget you miss an integral part of the puzzle.

 The Balance Sheet